Introduction

 How does moisture affect the fire resistance of bricks?

-No—excess moisture can weaken bricks and potentially lead to damage, so it’s important to ensure proper drainage and ventilation in brick structures.
+Too much moisture can weaken bricks and cause damage, so it’s essential to maintain good drainage and ventilation in brick structures.